Time Series Continuous Modeling for Imputation and Forecasting with Implicit Neural Representations: Conclusion

-For the first time, we have introduced a modulated INR architecture that allows continuous time series modeling.
-Our experiments have demonstrated superior performance compared to SOTA imputation methods, and comparable results to SOTA forecasting methods in the usual settings.
-Furthermore, the inherent continuity of our approach, combined with the ability to modulate the INR parameters, provides unparalleled flexibility.
-This versatility allows TimeFlow to effectively address various challenges, including forecasting with missing values, accommodating irregular time steps, and applying the trained model to new samples within different time windows.
+We have introduced a unified framework for continuous time series modeling leveraging conditional INR and meta-learning.
+Our experiments have demonstrated superior performance compared to other continuous methods, and better or comparable results to SOTA discrete methods.
+One of the standout features of our framework is its inherent continuity and the ability to modulate the INR parameters.
+This unique flexibility lets TimeFlow effectively tackle a wide array of challenges, including forecasting in the presence of missing values, accommodating irregular time steps, and extending the trained model's applicability to previously unseen time series and new time windows.
+Our empirical results have shown TimeFlow's effectiveness in handling homogeneous multivariate time series.
+As a logical next step, extending TimeFlow's capabilities to address heterogeneous multivariate phenomena represents a promising direction for future research.

-In this paper, we focused on the analysis of multi-sample univariate time series.
-To extend our findings to the multi-sample multivariate case, a simple approach is to modify the output dimension of the INR network.
-However, this approach is not applicable to the case where univariate time series for a given sample are observed at different intervals.
-This is because the INR requires all values at each time step for a given sample.
-As a result, our current work is unable to effectively handle multi-sample multivariate time series while maintaining all the desired properties of our architecture.
-Achieving the same flexibility that TimeFlow allows requires further research.